 Tour de Eiffel has a charming park right “below it”.
-If the weather allows for it, you can bring food, a blanket, and relax while enjoying the view.
+If the weather allows for it, you can bring food and a blanket, and relax while enjoying the view.
 Buy an assortment of Parisian treats (including fresh croissants, macarons, baguette, cheese and more) and something bubbly.
 A perfect way to start your day.

-You will probably be met by quite a long queue, but don’t let it drive you away.
-The restaurant has a really great system that ensures smooth ordering and getting your food.
+You will probably be met by quite a long queue, but don’t let it put you off.
+The restaurant has a really great system that ensures smooth ordering.
 With everything tastefully fresh and homemade for such an affordable price, I really understand why this place is so popular.

 L’As du Fallafel Details

-Right next to the Eiffel Tower there is a restaurant on the riverside.
+Right next to the Eiffel Tower there is a bistro on the riverside.
 With the most beautiful location, you might expect it to be both expensive and fully booked, but it isn’t!
-Of course, try to book in advance if you can.
-But when we walked in, we were pleasantly surprised as the restaurant both had tables available for us and normal prices.
+Of course, you should try to book in advance if you can.
+But when we walked in, we were pleasantly surprised as the restaurant had tables available for us and affordable prices.
 Ask for the “best table” in the house and enjoy the twinkling lights of the Eiffel Tower while enjoying a great meal and drink.

 Le Bistro Parisien Details

-Paris Guide: What to do in Paris
+Paris guide: What to do in Paris